godmode99/test_gptapi_trade/README.md

 (version 3.x is expected but the code attempts to handle version 4.x as well).
 `main_liveTrade.py` prepends the repository root to `sys.path` so the scheduler can be executed directly from the project root.
-The workflow is executed once immediately and then the next run is scheduled for the configured start window (by default Monday at 08:10).
-After that it repeats every 30 minutes.
+The workflow is executed once immediately and then the next run is aligned to the next ``:10`` or ``:40`` slot based on the configured start time (08:10 by default).
+Subsequent runs follow this 30 minute cycle.
 You can override the interval, start and stop times:

 ```bash
 python src/gpt_trader/cli/scheduler_liveTrade.py \